-Our team of neurologists, dieticians, and health coaches in Springfield brings Experience, Passion, Dedication, Personalized Interactions.
+Our team of neurologists, dieticians, and health coaches in Springfield brings Experience, Passion, Dedication, and Personalized Interactions.
 To say we LOVE what we do would be the understatement of a lifetime.

 I am a board certified neurologist who has been in practice since 1998.
 I completed my medical education at Emory University in Atlanta, GA (1992), and post-graduate training at Emory Affiliated Hospitals, The University of Virginia, and Vanderbilt University.
 In addition to my M.D., I have a Masters in Public Health (Emory-1991).
 Originally from New Jersey I live and work in Springfield, MO.
 I am married and have three grown children.
 I became interested in Functional Medicine while exploring my own health and performance as a cyclist, runner, and triathlete.